The Role of a Building Surveyor as an Expert Witness

 The majority of expert witness cases we are involved in require just the written report but occasionally we do attend Court Hearings if the case is more complex.

 Why Instruct PA Surveyors?

-- Professional negligence of Surveyors, Builders & other construction professionals
+- Professional negligence of Surveyors, Builders, and other construction professionals.